 Behind this is something more sinister.
 The British “fake news” king of all time is the Guardian, a newspaper of huge influence that is way beyond anything in the US.
 Yesterday, they featured an article trying to finally close the door on the Satanic/Pedophile ring that is said to have run Britain, at one time headed, according to many witnesses, by Prime Minister Edward Heath, who died in 2005.

 Our sources tell us that the same ring was in Washington and New York as well, run by Jerry Epstein and Donald Trump.
-Note that Trump stands accused of a ritual murder of a 12 year old girl named “Mary,” according to documents filed in a New York lawsuit, buried by Trump’s or rather Israel’s total control of the “anti-Trump” phony/fake/junk news.
+Note that Trump stands accused of ritual murder of a 12-year-old girl named “Mary,” according to documents filed in a New York lawsuit, buried by Trump’s or rather Israel’s total control of the “anti-Trump” phony/fake/junk news.

 We begin, you are now entering a minefield.
 Read with care… Gordon